Sex and sex hormone symptoms in women

 In women, the hormones progesterone and oestrogen play a part in sex drive.
 But not everyone who has low hormone levels has a loss of interest in sex.
 For most people, the cause is a combination of factors including:

-- other side effects of low hormone levels, such as hot flushes
+other side effects of low hormone levels, such as hot flushes, pain, discomfort or loss of sensation in breasts or nipples

 What you can do about low sex drive depends on what is causing it.
 It is worth thinking about whether any of the factors listed above are relevant for you and if they could be making things worse.